jktflm/FrontendTask/README.md

 ## Features

-- Fetches data from the API 15 times using a CORS proxy.
+- Fetches data from the API 15 times.
 - Displays the fetched data in a table.
 - Provides buttons to:
   - Download the data as a JSON file.